The 25 Most Fun Things To Do On A Live Stream

 How to stand out from other streamers

 A great way to stand out is to just be yourself!
-A lot of new Twitch streamers and content creators make the mistake of trying to copy the style of another popular streamer.
+Trying to copy the style of another popular streamer is one of the live streaming mistakes a lot of new Twitch streamers and content creators make.
 This is a bad idea.
 There is nothing wrong with taking inspiration from other streamers, but don’t try to become them.

 We can all seem boring and lacking energy sometimes, but if you work on bringing the best parts of your personality out in an energetic way, viewers will start to stick around for longer.